Ocean liner: 19th century

 Work on this technology continued and a new step was taken in 1833.
 Royal William managed to cross the Atlantic by using steam power on most of the voyage; sail was used only when the boilers were cleaned.
-There were still many skeptics, and in 1836, scientific writer Dionysius Lardner declared that: As the project of making the voyage directly from New York to Liverpool, it was perfectly chimerical, and they might as well talk of making the voyage from New York to the moon.
+However, there were still many skeptics, and in 1836, scientific writer Dionysius Lardner declared that: As the project of making the voyage directly from New York to Liverpool, it was perfectly chimerical, and they might as well talk of making the voyage from New York to the moon.

 The last step toward long-distance travel using steam power was taken in 1837 when SS Sirius left Liverpool on 4 April and arrived in New York eighteen days later on 22 April after a turbulent crossing.
 Too little coal was prepared for the crossing, and the crew had to burn cabin furniture in order to complete the voyage.
 The journey took place at a speed of 8.03 knots.
-The voyage was made possible by the use of a condenser, which fed the boilers with fresh water, avoiding having to periodically shut down the boilers in order to remove the salt.
-The feat was short-lived.
+The voyage was made possible by the use of a condenser, which fed the boilers with fresh water and avoiding having to periodically shut down the boilers in order to remove the salt.
+This new record was short-lived.
 The next day, SS Great Western, designed by railway engineer Isambard Kingdom Brunel, arrived in New York.
 She left Liverpool on 8 April and overtook Sirius's record with an average speed of 8.66 knots.
-The race of speed was commenced, and, with it, the tradition of the Blue Riband.
+A race for speed was born, and, with it, the tradition of the Blue Riband.

 With Great Western, Isambard Kingdom Brunel laid the foundations for new shipbuilding techniques.
 He realised that the carrying capacity of a ship increases as the cube of its dimensions, whilst the water resistance only increases as the square of its dimensions.
 This means that large ships are more fuel-efficient, something very important for long voyages across the Atlantic.
 Constructing large ships was therefore more profitable.
 Moreover, migration to the Americas increased enormously.
-These movements of population were a financial windfall for the shipping companies, some of the largest of which were founded during this time.
+These movements of population were a financial windfall for the shipping companies, of which some of the largest were founded during this period.
 Examples are the P&O of the United Kingdom in 1822 and the Compagnie Générale Transatlantique of France in 1855.

 The steam engine also allowed ships to provide regular service without the use of sail.
 This aspect particularly appealed to the postal companies, which leased the services of ships to serve clients separated by the ocean.
 In 1839, Samuel Cunard founded the Cunard Line and became the first to dedicate the activity of his shipping company to the transport of mails, thus ensuring regular services on a given schedule.
-The company's vessels operated the routes between the United Kingdom and the United States.
+The company's ships operated the routes between the United Kingdom and the United States.
 Over time, the paddle wheel, impractical on the high seas, was abandoned in favour of the propeller.
 In 1840, Cunard Line's RMS Britannia began its first regular passenger and cargo service by a steamship, sailing from Liverpool to Boston, Massachusetts.